Have you ever considered El Salvador travel?

 Stands preparing and cooking pupusas can be found everywhere in El Salvador.
 If you visit the country you cannot leave without trying the two versions, with rice and with maize flour.
 As you break a piece with your hands the melted cheese is likely to pour out and escape through your fingers.
 Pupusas are delicious!

 You can choose to fill your pupusas with cheese, frijoles (red beans), zucchini, minced meat, and all sorts of local herbs that you will not find anywhere else.
 Although pupusas are not usually spicy, chilli sauce is given on the side.
 You can enjoy them on the spot or to take away.

 Aside from pupusas, Salvadoran food includes lots of unique items you cannot eat anywhere else.
 Here are a few popular Salvadoran foods to try.

-The food of El Salvador is lesser known than that of other Latin American countries but I found it very tasty and interesting.
-It was also quite unique despite the many influences from the rest of the countries in Central America and the common heritage shared.
+The food of El Salvador is lesser known than that of other Latin American countries like Mexico or Peru, but I found it very tasty and interesting.
+It reminded me of the food in Honduras a bit, but it was quite unique despite the many influences from the rest of the countries in Central America and the common heritage shared.

 What to pack for a trip to El Salvador

 El Salvador is a tropical country but you should not be fooled by its ocean location near the Equator, it can get pretty chilly up in the high mountains and volcanoes so it is important to have the right packing list with items both for the beach, surfing (if that is in your plan) and for hiking.
 The best places to visit in El Salvador will all require different clothing so bear that in mind.

 Also, remember a lot of the towns along the Ruta de Las Flores and in places like Suchitoto are cobblestoned so flip flops will not be a good choice and you’ll end up hurting your feet.
 Wear comfortable and closed shoes instead.